GDSC-Daejin/design-seed/packages/styled-components/README.md

 GdsThemeProvider is just a ThemeProvider with predefined types.

-You can use ThemeProvider directly to opt-out the default behavior.
+You can also use ThemeProvider directly.

 ```typescript jsx